Securitron83/fpp-RandomSongPicker/README.md

 # fpp-RandomSongPicker

-An FPP plugin that picks a random, non-recently-played song from a source playlist.
+A FPP plugin that picks a random, non-recently-played song from a source playlist.
 Unlike FPP's built-in random selection, this plugin tracks play history so the same song is not repeated until a configurable number of other songs have played.

 ## Commands